bleaktwig/yuadrem-wiki/docs/kins/hume.md

 <!-- NOTE.
 Olag punished traitors by impaling them in pikes, but without crossing major organs (idk how tho?).
 Then, not only did they bleed slowly, but they could feel their soul leaking away. -->

 **Religion.**
-[Tanethism](../index.md#religion) is the most common religion in Yuadrem.
-It is the most common belief of all gats since the fifth century. <!-- TODO.
-This year might change soon!!!! --> Tanethism is a personal religion.
+[Tanethism](../religion/index.md) is the most common religion in Yuadrem.
+It is the most common belief of all gats since the third century.
+Tanethism is a personal religion.
 Altars to certain gods are common, but established institutions to them are a rare sight, and is even prohibited in some provinces<!-- TODO.
 Provinces?. -->.

 Apart from providing the list and description of the religion's gods, the book of Taneth<!-- TODO.
 Link. --> details the myriad of rituals to each of them.
 Most gats have a predilection toward certain gods, and include some of them into daily life.
 Treb are particularly religious.
 Often liturgy is attached to any activity an individual deems important.